 - 6 thyme sprigs

-- coconut oil or olive oil for brushing squash for roasting (optional)
+- drizzle coconut oil or olive oil , optional for brushing squash for roasting

 - 1 tablespoon smoked paprika

-Preheat oven to 400.
-Wash and prepare squash.
-I scooped out seeds, peeled and cut into large pieces before roasting, but you can also roast whole and prep after.
+Place squash and garlic on a parchment lined cookie sheet.
+Hints for preparing squash: I scooped out seeds, peeled and cut into uniform pieces before roasting, but you can also roast whole and prep after.
 If you are using delicata squash, the skin can be eaten.
 The Tahitian and butternut needs to be peeled.
 Using a vegetable peeler works great.
-Make sure to cut in even sized pieces for even cooking.
-Peel the garlic.
-Place squash and garlic on a parchment lined cookie sheet.

 If using oil, drizzle over squash.
 Place thyme and sage sprigs over squash making sure to spread out evenly.
 Lightly sprinkle with salt.

 Once 20 minutes is done, place zucchini and onion on the cookie sheet with the squash and garlic.

 Bake another 25 minutes.
 If your pieces aren’t uniform then take out any pieces that are soft when tested with a fork and continue to bake until all pieces are soft.